BP-2/SmartMirrorUI/README.md

 # Welcome  👋

-This Repo contains code for my smart mirror display.
+This Repo contains code for my smart mirror display weekend project.

 The UI includes...